ced2anglia/ssouk_web/docs/How_to_merge_with_git.md

 For example with a brand new clone you'll have

-    mattions@triton:ssouk(dev)$ git branch -a
+    mattions@triton:ssouk_web(master)$ git branch -a
-    * dev
+    * master
-      remotes/origin/HEAD -> origin/dev
+      remotes/origin/HEAD -> origin/master
-      remotes/origin/dev
       remotes/origin/master

-This means you are in the dev branch, which is tracking the origin/dev You _do not develop on this branch_.
+This means you are in the master branch, which is tracking the origin/master You _do not develop directly on this branch_.

-You create a my_topic_branch (call it local, if your short of name) and work there and then follow the following method to bring your stuff in dev (which is the only one that lives on-line.)
+You create a my_topic_branch (call it local, if your short of name) and work there and then follow the following method to bring your stuff in master (which is the only one that lives on-line.)

 Got no time dude, just tell me how to merge